 - Using tongs, transfer bratwurst to the the grill grates and grill, turning often, 3 to 5 minutes or until they are browned on all sides.
 Continue simmering the onions in the skillet, stirring often, 5 to 7 minutes or until the liquid has cooked off and the onions are caramelized.

 - Meanwhile, grill the buns, cut-side down, 1 minute or until golden.

 - Using tongs, transfer the brats to a serving plate and let rest a few minutes until ready to serve.
-Transfer the onions to a serving bowl.
 Serve the brats with the onions and buns alongside.

 - Serve with ketchup, mustard, prepared horseradish, chopped raw onions, sautéed bell peppers, or pickles alongside the bratwurst.